ArpanBardhan/EX.-NO-1-E-IMPLEMENTATION-OF-RAIL-FENCE-ROW-COLUMN-TRANSFORMATION-TECHNIQUE/README.md

-# EX.-NO-2A-IMPLEMENTATION-OF-RAIL-FENCE-ROW-COLUMN-TRANSFORMATION-TECHNIQUE
+# EX.-NO-2B - COLUMN-TRANSFORMATION CIPHER

 ## AIM:
-  To write a C program to implement the rail fence transposition technique.
+  To write a C program to implement the column transformation cipher.

 ## ALGORITHM: